Engineering, control and longitudinal readout of Floquet qubits: Abstract

 \section{Abstract}

-Properties of time-periodic Hamiltonians can be exploited to increase the dephasing time of qubits and to design protected one and two-qubit gates.
-Recently, Huang \textit{et al.} [Phys.
-Rev. Applied {\bf 15}, 034065 (2021)] have shown that time-dependent Floquet states offer a manifold of working points with dynamical protection larger than the few usual static sweet spots.
-Here, we use the framework of many-mode Floquet theory to describe approaches to robustly control Floquet qubits in the presence of multiple drive tones.
-Following the same approach, we introduce a longitudinal readout protocol to measure the Floquet qubit without the need of first adiabatically mapping back the Floquet states to the static qubit states, which results in a significant speedup in the measurement time of the Floquet qubit.
-The analytical approach developed here can be applied to any Hamiltonian involving a small number of distinct drive tones, typically the study of standard parametric gates for qubits outside of the rotating-wave approximation.
+Properties of time-periodic Hamiltonians can be exploited to increase the dephasing time of qubits and to design protected one- and two-qubit gates.
+Recently, Huang \textit{et al.}~[Phys.
+Rev. Applied {\bf 15}, 034065 (2021)] have shown that Floquet states offer a manifold of working points with dynamical protection larger than the few, usual, static sweet spots.
+Here, we show how Floquet theory, often used on systems with a single drive tone, can be used to describe approaches to robustly control Floquet qubits in the presence of multiple commensurate drive tones.
+Using this formulation, we introduce a longitudinal readout protocol to measure the Floquet qubit without the need of first adiabatically mapping the Floquet states back to the static qubit states, resulting in a significant speedup in the measurement time of the Floquet qubit.
+The analytical approach developed here can be applied to any Hamiltonian involving a small number of distinct drive tones, typical in the study of standard parametric gates for qubits outside of the rotating-wave approximation.